Namaeus/Codesign_ReadMe/cd_dispatch.md

 **Are you using a on/off duty script for jobs?**

 If you use a on/off duty script for jobs, which changes a players job name from `police` to `offpolice` for example, then when a player goes back on duty you will need to trigger this client event `TriggerEvent('cd_dispatch:GrabInfo')` so the dispatch can grab and cache their data.
-Because when players first join it will only cache their data if their job is authorised to use the dispatch from the Config.AllowedJobs, so if a player joined and their job was `offpolice` it did not cache their data.
+Because when players first join it will only cache their data if their job is authorised to use the dispatch from the Config.AllowedJobs, so if a player joined and their job was `offpolice` it did not cache their data and this player would constantly see the notification saying "The script is still loading.
+Please try again in 10 seconds".

 ## Optional Modifications